 Frequently Asked Questions

-In recent years, Israel has become a safer country than France, and Britain and Germany.
-Israeli security forces have the strongest sophisticated in the world.
-Ask those who already visited Israel and relay less on the news who make a living dramas.
+In recent years, Israel has become a safer country than France, Britain, and Germany.
+Israeli security forces have the strongest sophistication in the world.
+Ask those who already visited Israel and rely less on the news.

 Yes.
-In Israel there are a lot of holy places for all religions.
+In Israel, there are a lot of holy places for all religions.
 Before a trip to the Old City of Jerusalem or places of worship around the country, it is customary to wear long pants and shoulder covers for women.

 Definitely yes!
-Petra, located in the Kingdom of Jordan is about two hours’ drive from the Rabin Border Crossing.
+Petra, located in the Kingdom of Jordan is about two hours drive from the Rabin Border Crossing.
 With the help of My Israel Guide, you can make a daily trip to Petra and return to Israel the same day.
 It is also possible to spend a few days in Jordan with accommodation contact us for more details.

 The currency in Israel is Shekel or NIS (New Israeli Shekel) or ILS.
 The value of one US dollar is more or less 3.5 NIS.
 Check the current rate

 Yes and no. Depending on where.
 Hotels, guides, taxi drivers, and maybe souvenir shops-yes, but most local stores will only receive shekels or credit cards.
 99% of businesses in Israel receive credit cards.
 In Bethlehem and the Old City of Jerusalem, the situation is a bit different, over there everyone receives dollars however they don’t accept credit cards.
 Our recommendation is to be prepared in a pocket with a few hundred shekels and a few hundred dollars at the same time.